-ciety.-Trustees: Viscount Ranchagh, and J. C. Cobbold, Esq., M.P.-Persons desirons of investing savings and capital are requested to apply for the new prospectus.
-The system is adapted for all classes of the community, and the business can be as easily of the community, and the business can be as easily carried on by correspondence as by attendance at the Offices, No. 33, Norfolk Street, Strand, London, W.O.-The society will be found most convenient as well as eligible, as investors can make use of it either as a deposit or savings' bank, combining a good rate of interest, with the privilege of prompt withdrawal when required, and incurring no liabilities either as a shareholder or a depositor.
-Freehold land, the taking of which is quite optional, can be acquired in the first of which is quite optional, can be acquired in the same large lots, by easy monthly relayments.
-Interest page 177, share 5 per cent., with share in annual beautiful.
+clety.-Trustees: Viscount Ranclayh, and J. C. Cobbold, Esq., M.P.-Persons desirous of investing savings and capital are requested to apply for the new prospectus.
+The system is adapted for all classes of the community, and the business can be as easily carried on by correspondence as be attendance at the Offices, No. 33, Norfolk Sirect, ad.
+London, W.C.-The society will be found most value at as well as eligible, as investors can make at the there as a deposit or savings' bank, combined a good rate of interest, with the privilege of promps withdrawal when required, and incurring no liabilities either as a shareholder or a depositor.
+Freehold land, the taking of which is quite optional, can be acquired in small of large lots, by easy monthly repayments.
+Interest on shares, 5 per cent., with share in annual points, on deposits, 4 per cent.

-ESTABLISHED IN THE REIGN OF QUEEN ANNE, A.D.
-1714.
+ESTABLISHED IN THE REIGN OF QUEEN

-nion Assurance Society, FIRE AND LIFE.
+nion Assurance Society,

+FIRE AND LIFE.

-Offices:
+OFFICES: